sghall/subunit/README.md

 <h2>SubUnit</h2>
-<h4>D3 Selections in THREE.js</h4>
+<h4>Selections in THREE.js</h4>

-### SubUnit has been updated to work with SystemJS.
-Support for transitions using D3 easing functions has also been added.
+SubUnit gives you an ES6 version of D3 selections that work against a THREE.js scene graph.
+It allows you to select into the scene and use D3 style syntax.

 ```html
 npm install subunit